cryptoguyinza/tronsr-template/INTRO.md

 -----------------------------------------
 **REWARDS**

 Once Tron SR we will gradualy reduce to our campaign sharing rewards.
-We are currently sharing 85%, details here
+We are currently sharing 86%, details here
   - 85% shared with voters
+  - 1% shared with loyal voters that remain 360 rounds.
+Elite group
   - I pay out in **TRX**
   - I payout **everyday** around 8:20 pm CAT
   - **Track your weekly rewards here http://18.223.13.192/#/tron/dashboard and see the detail breakdown**